Gerbs2193/pands-project/README.md

 ## Conclusion

 To conclude - throughout this analysis, my mission was to, essentially, not bite off more than I could chew.
 Simply, I wanted to satisfy the parameters for the brief whilst also looking to explore and understand as much of the Iris dataset as possible.
-I wanted to examone the variables, plot them in all manner of ways to get some insights and more importantly, see how the relationship compares between them and their classes.
+I wanted to examine the variables, plot them in all manner of ways to get some insights and more importantly, see how the relationship compares between them and their classes.
 These variables called sepal length, sepal width, petal length, and petal width were compared with the three different types of iris classes - namely - Iris-setosa, Iris-versicolor and Iris-virginica.

 To start - I began by visualizing the distribution of each variable using histograms which provided me with the range and frequency of values for all 4 variables shown across 4 histograms.

 Following that, I began looking into the the relationships between each variable through 6 scatter plots.
-These plots allowed me to observe patterns and correlations between different parts of the variables - shedding somee light on their interdependencies or otherwise.
+These plots allowed me to observe patterns and correlations between different parts of the variables - shedding some light on their interdependencies or otherwise.

 Next I needed to be more proactive regarding the actual classes so I utilized 4 separate violin plots, which showed the distribution and variation of each variable size within each class.
 These plots offered valuable insights into the unique features and differences among the three iris species.

-The scatter plot matrix was generated the as it, again, allowed me to oversee more of the relationship between the variables and the classes by enabling me to clearly see patterns, separations and overlaps between each class.
-This visual representation, whilst a great resource - was more confusing that anything but it did show how the variables contribute to the classification of iris flowers.
+The scatter plot matrix was generated then as it, again, allowed me to oversee more of the relationship between the variables and the classes by enabling me to clearly see patterns, separations and overlaps between each class.
+This visual representation, whilst a great resource - was more confusing than anything but it did show how the variables contribute to the classification of iris flowers.

-A text file - which summarizing the descriptive statistics for each variable - was also generated.
+A text file - which summarizes the descriptive statistics for each variable - was also generated.
 This single textfile summary provided a succinct, in-depth and quantitative overview of the dataset which showcased the numerical characteristics of the iris measurements in an easy to see way.

 Calculating the correlation coefficient was one of the final things to code and was useful as it showed the strength and direction of the relationships between pairs of variables.

 I also visualized the mean feature values for each iris class using a bar chart - the only bar chart I used.
 This visual highlighted the average differences in variable values among the three classes which gave an insight into the characteristics of each iris species.

-Lastly, I wrote a pretty basica code that predicted the iris class based on the sepal length.
+Lastly, I wrote a pretty basic code that predicted the iris class based on the sepal length.
 This predictive capability allowed me to assign a predicted species to a given sepal length - which offered a practical application of the analysis and a simple alternative to machine learning.

 Many failed attempts at box plotting and KNN machine learning went by the way side and were, obviously, not included.

-By undertaking these analyses and visualization techniques - I hope I have accomplished my mission of exploring and comprehending the Iris dataset by unraveling its relationships, patterns, and unique traits among the different types of iris flowers.
+By undertaking these analysis and visualization techniques - I hope I have accomplished my mission of exploring and comprehending the Iris dataset by unravelling its relationships, patterns and unique traits among the different types of iris flowers.

 ## How-to-intro